An Essential Guide to Jasper National Park—Where Glacial Lakes and Hot Springs Are Calling

 Things to do in Jasper National Park in summer

 The summer season ushers out the last of the snow in June and carries through to September.
-During these months, the landscape is always evolving, from rushing spring meltwaters to wildflowers and autumn leaves.
+During these months, the landscape is always evolving, from rushing spring meltwater to wildflowers and autumn leaves.
+Whatever you choose to do, go with Métis-owned Jasper Tour Company to hear First Nations stories along the way and learn about wildlife, including moose, wolves, marmots, pikas, and grizzlies.

-Explore the great outdoors in the Maligne Valley
+Explore the great outdoors around Maligne Lake and Medicine Lake

-The glass-floored Columbia Icefield Skywalk overlooks glacier-formed valleys.
+The glass-floored Columbia Icefield Skywalk overlooks glacier-formed valleys next to the Athabasca Glacier.

 Walk on (frozen) water at the Columbia Icefield

-Drive the old 93A Highway & Whistlers Road
+Drive the old 93A Highway to the SkyTram

-A lesser-known path parallels the Icefield Parkway south of the town of Jasper.
-The 93A is a section of the original route that first connected Jasper with Banff.
-It splits off from the main highway at the thundering Athabasca Falls and rapidly elevates toward the treeline and the twisting access road to the interpretive trail below Mount Edith Cavell.
+Most people drive the Icefield Parkway (Highway 93) south of the town of Jasper.
+But there’s also Highway 93A, a section of the original route that first connected Jasper with Banff.
+It splits off from the main parkway at the thundering Athabasca Falls and rapidly elevates toward the treeline and the twisting access road to the interpretive trail below Mount Edith Cavell.

 Time your travels to return to town late in the afternoon and you’ll be able to visit the Jasper SkyTram on Whistlers Road after the daytime visitors have departed.
 The endless views from the top of the SkyTram—nearly 7,500 feet above sea level on Whistlers Mountain—are even more captivating when it’s quiet.